 President’s Report:

-President advised the group that the 2023 regulations have been sent to motor sport Australia as per what was discussed at the previous meeting.
-Only difference with what was discussed is that the technical drawings of the sway bars will now go into the technical document instead of the regulations after advice from Motorsport Australia.
+President advised the group that the 2023 regulations have been sent to Motorsport Australia as per what was discussed at the previous meeting.
+Only difference with what was discussed is that the technical drawings of the sway bars will now go into the technical document / guide instead of the regulations after advice from Motorsport Australia.

-President also advised the group that the wording that appeared in the bulletin from Motorsport Australia on the camber stops.
-The MA bulletin had only referenced the rear with the new wording removing the term rear therefore it can be applied to both front and rear.
+President also advised the group that the wording that appeared in the bulletin from Motorsport Australia on the camber stops will not be used.
+The MA bulletin had only referenced the rear, with the new wording removing the term rear therefore it can be applied to both front and rear.
 This was already in place for the 2023 regulations.
 A copy of regulations was sent out to all Delegates just prior to the meeting so all Delegates will have a copy.

 Secretaries Report: